emarteca/Resynchronizer/README.md

 ./batchListOfTests.sh 50 test_list.txt raw_output.out test_times_bothswap_50times.out 5
 ```
 The parameters are:
-* 50: the number of test iterations
+* `50`: the number of test iterations
-* test_list.txt: the pre-generated list of tests affected by the reorderings
+* `test_list.txt`: the pre-generated list of tests affected by the reorderings
-* raw_output.out: the raw logged output of all the tests, that gets processed into the next file
+* `raw_output.out`: the raw logged output of all the tests, that gets processed into the next file
-* test_times_bothswap_50times.out: the file where the processed test output gets dumped; this matches ExperimentalData/mattermost-redux/test_times_bothswap_50times.out (although of course the numbers will differ since they are test runtimes)
+* `test_times_bothswap_50times.out`: the file where the processed test output gets dumped; this matches `ExperimentalData/mattermost-redux/test_times_bothswap_50times.out` (although of course the exact numbers will differ since they are test runtimes)
-* 5: the number of warmup runs
+* `5`: the number of warmup runs

 If you want to only run a few test iterations to make sure it's working, I would recommend setting a smaller number of test iterations (maybe 10) and omitting the warmup runs.

-You can also run the experiments on the non-reordered code by checking out the JustTiming branch (where all awaits that will be reordered are timed):
+You can also run the experiments on the non-reordered code by checking out the `JustTiming` branch (where all awaits that will be reordered are timed):
 ```
 git checkout JustTiming
 ```
 Then, rerun the experiments the same way as above.
-Change the output filename to test_times_noswap_50times.out to emulate the experiments we performed.
+Change the output filename to `test_times_noswap_50times.out` to emulate the experiments we performed.

-Note: the timing values will be different running here than in the reported results, since those were not run inside a docker container.
+Note: the timing values will be different running here than in the reported results in the paper, since those were not run inside a docker container.